dakshay-easydo/mediaviewer/README.md

-If you need to show some content over the image (e.g. sharing or download button, description, numeration etc.) you can set your own custom view using the `setOverlayView(customView)` and bind it with the viewer through the `ImageViewer.OnImageChangeListener`.
+If you need to show some content over the image (e.g. sharing or download button, description, numeration etc.) you can set your own custom view using the `setOverlayView(customView)` and bind it with the viewer through the `MediaViwer.OnPageChangeListener`.

 #### Background